 Anyone looking to marry into The Royal Family might want to be aware that royals are forbidden to wear bright color nail polishes.
 For anyone who uses their nail paint color as a form of self-expression, being a royal lady may not be the best fit.
 Not that we're judging, of course.

 Royal nails are expected to be unpainted or nude colored when on official royal business.
-Queen Elizabeth II is a loyal fan of the Essie shade, 'Ballet Slippers,' and has been rocking the nail color for over twenty-eight years.
+Queen Elizabeth II was a loyal fan of the Essie shade, 'Ballet Slippers,' and has been rocking the nail color for over twenty-eight years.
 Not overly exciting, but it helps ease the overwhelming sense of choice at the nail salon!

 While a lightweight hemline may have helped to create Marilyn Monroe's famous windswept moment, unsurprisingly, the royals aren't looking to follow in her footsteps.
 As iconic as the resulting photograph was, the princess's dresses and skirts are expected to stay firmly in place.